michael-fa/DiscordAMX_net3.1/README.md

 ## [Read the Wiki for help](https://github.com/michael-fa/DiscordAMX/wiki)

+# THIS PROJECT HAS REACHED IT'S END.
+###But DiscordAMX and TelePawn will soon be reworked with NET 7.0 and higher as it's platform to support linux hosting.

 A .NET Console App that lets you script your Discord Bots using the awesome [PAWN](https://github.com/pawn-lang) scripting language.
 The core goal is to make Discord Bots more easier for everyone!